unoptimalsuperstructure/VisuAL-1/README.md

 **Note:** Undo works on a **global** level, i.e. the operation stack is independent of the currently active object.
 All other features are tied to the currently active object.

 # Changelog
+v0.0.3a -> v0.0.3b
+- Input windows are now more user-friendly in that the interface more closely resembles what would be written on paper (particularly for vector equations of lines).
+- Zero direction vector for lines or normal vector for planes is now detected and throws a native error window, and prompts the user to try again.
+- Transformations equivalent to the zero transformation or identity transformation are not pushed onto the stack, even though they may appear to succeed.

 v0.0.2b -> v0.0.3a
 - Redid the undo API, because lmao
 - Added rotation about line, projection onto plane and scaling relative to object centre